angusgraham/book/README.md

 [![Build Status](https://travis-ci.org/rust-lang/book.svg?branch=master)](https://travis-ci.org/rust-lang/book)

-This repository contains the source of "The Rust Programming Language" book.
+This repository contains the source of "The Rust Programming Language with Examples for Visual Studio Code" book.
+It is a fork of https://github.com/rust-lang/book which contains the source of "The Rust Programming Language".

+This fork simply adds a new chapter explaining how to use Rust from within VSCode and few notes here and there.

-[The book is available in dead-tree form from No Starch Press][nostarch]
+[The original book (not this forked version) is available in dead-tree form from No Starch Press][nostarch]

 [nostarch]: https://nostarch.com/rust

-You can also read the book for free online.
+You can also read the original book for free online.
 Please see the book as shipped with the latest [stable], [beta], or [nightly] Rust releases.
 Be aware that issues in those versions may have been fixed in this repository already, as those releases are updated less frequently.

 [stable]: https://doc.rust-lang.org/stable/book/
 [beta]: https://doc.rust-lang.org/beta/book/